royal-dargon/MDSE/README.md

 # MDSE

+This is the repository of *MDSA:MODALITY-DEPENDENT SENTIMENTS EXPLORING FOR MULTI-MODAL SENTIMENT CLASSIFICATION*

-## EXPERIMENTS
+## Data

-Experimental results of the model on the MVSA-S, MVSA-M and Twitter datasets(%).
+For the MVSA-S dataset, we will create a dataset folder and then an MVSA-single folder to store the text and image data.